aaronshaver/universal-math-wars/notes.md

 ## Features

+- To pick what fills a cell: hierarchy of attempting probabilities of power ups then numbers (including size of number)
+- 2 luck power ups: lucky percentage that goes up from 1%; lucky multiplier that starts at 2x
 - 3 tier join calculation: if a team is more than 100,000 ahead in current game, then if tied overall losing team across games, then if tied random
 - browser fingerprint: IP + timezone + available height + available width (https://amiunique.org/fingerprint)
 - small, medium, large number factories (and you need 3 of a type to see next type on board) with idle game steady supply of numbers in the background